 Chill No Bake Oreo Dessert before serving

-Serving it immediately will still deliver a perfectly delicious dessert, but the layers will still be too soft and it will not cut as nicely.
+Serving it immediately will still deliver a perfectly delicious dessert.
+But the layers might still be too soft and it will not cut as nicely.

 What size baking dish to use

-You will need 20 Oreos for the crust.
-I bought a package of double layered Oreos and used 2 rows of Oreos for the crust (by the way there are 30 total in the package, 10 in each row).
+- You will need 20 Oreos for the crust.
+I bought a package of double layered Oreos.
+And I used 2 rows of Oreos for the crust.
+By the way, you should have 30 total in the package, 10 in each row.

-Oreos should be crushed either with a rolling pin or in a food processor.
-I used a rolling pin and kept hitting the Oreos in the zip lock bag:) until I liked what I saw – pictures further down.
+- Crush Oreos either with a rolling pin or in a food processor.
+I used a rolling pin and kept hitting the Oreos in the zip lock bag:) until I liked what I saw.
+You can see pictures further down.

-If you use food processor, you will get nice fine crumble that can be easily formed into a crust.
-I did not use food processor for this recipe, but if you have one, I highly recommend to do it.
+I did not use food processor for this recipe.
+But if you have one, I highly recommend to do it.
 I did it for my Instant Pot Oreo Cheesecake Recipe and the result was amazing.

-Once crumbled, I added crushed Oreos to 9×9 inch pan, followed by 1 stick of melted butter.
-After butter and Oreos were combined, I pressed into the pan with a measuring cup’s flat surface (or have your kids do that!) to form a crust.
+- I added crushed Oreos to 9×9 inch pan.
+Then I added 1 stick of melted butter.
+I combined butter and Oreos with a spoon.
+Then I pressed them into the pan with a measuring cup’s flat surface to form a crust.
+Actually have your kids do that!
+They will enjoy it.

-When crushing the oreos my son kept telling me “You are ruining them, stop it!” and he even tried to take away my rolling pin.
-And he was very upset when I refused to oblige.
+When crushing the Oreos my son kept telling me “You are ruining them, stop it!”
+And he even tried to take away my rolling pin.
+Not surprisingly he didn’t like when I refused to oblige.

 No Bake Oreo Dessert Step by Step in Pictures:

-Warning: The process is so easy – you might want to make it right away!
-Just follow the picture tutorial below and then read the instructions a couple of times – and you’re an expert of No Bake Oreo Dessert!
+Let’s start!
+Just follow the picture tutorial below and then read the instructions a couple of times.
+And you’re an expert of No Bake Oreo Dessert!

-Crush the Oreos by placing them in the zip lock bag and using a rolling pin to crush them.
+- You will crush the Oreos by placing them in the zip lock bag.
+Then use a rolling pin to crush them.
 Don’t roll it, but use it as a bat:) and hit those Oreos hard!
 I suppose you can roll it too, but it’s harder to crush them by just rolling.

-Add cream cheese/cool whip mixture on top of the crust.
-Even it out with a spatula to create an smooth layer:
+- You will add cream cheese/cool whip mixture on top of the crust.
+Try to even it out with a spatula to create an smooth layer: